-Asset Class TargetAllocation Long-Term Expected Rate of Return
+Asset Class Target Allocation Long-Term Expected Rate of Return

 Equities 31%

 Fixed income 26%

 Alternative investments 42%

 Cash 1%

-Total 100% 7.25%
+Total 100% 7.00%

+Discount Rate

-Discount Rate - A single discount rate of 7.25% was used to measure the total pension liability as of June 30, 2019.
-This is a 1.56% increase over the rate of 5.69% rate used in the prior measurement year.
-The 7.25% was based on a long-term expected rate of return on pension plan investments of 7.25%.
-Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit of current plan members.
-As a result, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+A single discount rate of 3.89% was used to measure the total pension liability as of June 30, 2020.
+This is a 3.36% increase over the rate of 7.25% rate used in the prior measurement year.
+The 3.89% was based on a long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 2.45%.
+Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit payments through the year 2045.
+As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2045 and the municipal bond rate was applied to all benefit payments after that date.